TrinityCore/tc-wiki/install/Core-Installation/linux-core-installation.md

 >"path"/bin/ - binaries will be placed here "path"/etc/ - config files will be placed here

-Also, compile has been tested on Debian 9 x32/x64, Ubuntu 17.10/18.04 x64 - all without problems IF YOU DO NOT MESS AROUND ON YOUR OWN!
-We don't recommend to mix deps on older linuxes and update your distribution to one modern linux (debian 10, ubuntu 20.10)

 > Please remember to rename the **worldserver.conf.dist** and **authserver.conf.dist** files in **worldserver.conf** and **authserver.conf** respectively, unless you want to keep the configuration files of a previously compiled version of the core.
 {.is-info}